quiltdata/t4/UserDocs.md

 	p.fetch("/", "target/directory")

 ### Metadata and search

 T4 supports full-text search for select objects, and faceted search for metadata.

 `Package.set()` and `Package.update()` take an optional `meta={}` keyword.
 The metadata in `meta=` are stored with your data and indexed by T4's search function.

 T4 supports full-text search on a subset of the objects in your S3 bucket (T4 uses [Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/)).
-By default, .md (markdown) and .ipynb (Jupyter) files are indexed.
+By default, `.md` (markdown) and `.ipynb` (Jupyter) files are indexed.
 As a result you can search through code and markdown in notebook files.

 You may search in two ways:
 * With the search bar in your T4 web catalog
 * With [`t4.search`](#`t4.search()`) command.

 To modify which file types are searchable, populate a `.quilt/config.json` file in your S3 bucket.
 Note that this file does not exist by default.
-The contents of the file shoud be something like this:
+The contents of the file should be something like this:

 ```json
 {